-Southern Wesleyan University offers undergraduate courses of study leading to the Associate of Arts (AA), the Bachelor of Arts (BA), the Bachelor of Music (BM), and the Bachelor of Science (BS).
-SWU offers the Associate of Arts in General Studies, the Bachelor of Science in Business Administration, and the Bachelor of Science in Human Services to students enrolled in the Adult Evening Undergraduate (AGS) Program.
-In general, those degree programs with the "Science" designation refer to degrees with majors in the natural, social, and applied sciences (except history), mathematics, or pre-professional in nature.
+Southern Wesleyan University offers undergraduate courses of study leading to the Associate of Arts (AA), the Bachelor of Arts (BA), the Bachelor of Science (BS) and the Bachelor of Science in Nursing (BSN).
+SWU offers the Associate of Arts in General Studies, the Bachelor of Science in Business Administration the Bachelor of Science in Human Services, the Bachelor of Science in Early Childhood and Family Studies and the Bachelor of Science in Nursing to students enrolled in SWU Online.
+In general, those degree programs with the "Science" designation refer to degrees with majors in the natural, social, and applied sciences (except history), mathematics, or are pre-professional in nature.
 The "Arts" designation refers to all other programs.
-In the case of students who double major in majors with different designations, the "Science" designation takes precedence.
+In the case of students who double major in majors with different degree designations, the "Science" designation takes precedence.
 Those students seeking a BS degree are limited to no more than two majors so as to allow for the possibility of electives.